-The cost of providing the School's various programs and supporting services have been summarized on a functional basis in the consolidated statement of activities.
+The cost of providing the School's various programs and supporting services have been summarized on a functional basis in the consolidated statement of activities and changes in net assets.
 The consolidated statement of functional expenses presents the natural classification detail of expenses by function.
 Expenses are recorded to program and function by direct identification.